Jesse Lacey: Other projects

 Outside of Brand New, Lacey has frequently collaborated with Kevin Devine, both in the studio and live.
 In 2005, Lacey was featured Kevin Devine's album Split the Country, Split the Street, providing vocals on the songs "Cotton Crush", "Afterparty", and "No One Else's Problem".
 In 2009, he would again contribute to the album Brother's Blood, singing on "Tomorrow's Just Too Late".

 In 2013, Lacey produced the album Bubblegum.
 Lacey was initially nervous, as it was the first album he had produced outside of Brand New.
 Along with Kevin Devine, Lacey frequently appeared onstage and on tour with Manchester Orchestra.

 Other appearances by Lacey include contributing bass guitar to the track "Rocket" on the Intramural 2007 album This Is a Landslide, as well as providing bass and guitar on Grace Read's song "Cloak and Dagger", from her EP Young Guns.
 At various Brand New shows in 2014 and 2015, Lacey joined support band Dinosaur Pile-Up on stage, performing their track "Nature Nurture".

 Lacey and his wife Andrea released a cover of "In Spite of Ourselves", originally by John Prine in February 2015.
 In 2015, Lacey, along with Mike Sapone, co-produced the track "Aerobed" for the band Cymbals Eat Guitars, as part of the Devinyl Splits series, curated by Kevin Devine.

 American singer Halsey, a publicized Brand New fan, referred to Lacey as "largely responsible for why I write with such detail."
 Lacey and the rest of the band earned songwriting credits on Halsey's 2020 album Manic as a result of her sampling the "(Fork and Knife)" demo on her song "Alanis' Interlude".
 Brand New was thanked in the liner notes of Manic.

+In 2025, Lacey and Brand New drummer Brian Lane were named as co-writers and producers of the self-titled debut album from Stagediver, the solo project of Kelsey Kopecky.